andrewzamai/SLIMER_IT/README.md

 ## Run it on your NER data!

-Running SLIMER on your data is simple as:
+Running SLIMER-IT on your data is simple as:

 1) implement *load_datasetdict_BIO()* (tell where and how to load your NER data), *get_map_to_extended_NE_name()* (e.g. PER-->PERSON) of **Data_Interface** abstract class

 2) provide your Definition and Guidelines for each NE class

-3) run SLIMER!
+3) run SLIMER-IT!

 ## Demo usage